 The extent to which children are able to participate within the family is affected by a range of identity issues.
 For instance, in peer-led research among children from the Somali Development Group in England, most reported feeling that they have some voice within the family, but significant gender differences were found to exist.
 Boys comment that they have more of a say in decisions than girls.
 Girls note a tension between their lives outside the home, and the restrictions they face when at home: “I cannot go out on my own like my brothers.”
-They reflect in the study on traditional notions of appropriate roles for girls and women, a downgrading of the importance of education for girls, and over-protective parenting.
+They reflect on traditional notions of appropriate roles for girls and women, a downgrading of the importance of education for girls, and over-protective parenting.
 Age is also a key factor in the extent to which children and young people can participate in the family, and a number of projects highlight the capacity of very young children to have opinions about the things that matter to them.

 Participation in the local community